1 - Assessing Information Security Risk

-At least two years (recommended) of experience in computer network security technology or a related field.
+At least two years (recommended) of experience or education in computer network security technology or a related field.

-The ability to recognize information security vulnerabilities and threats in the context of risk management.
+The ability or curiosity to recognize information security vulnerabilities and threats in the context of risk management.

 Foundational knowledge of the concepts and operational framework of common assurance safeguards in network environments.
 Safeguards include, but are not limited to, firewalls, intrusion prevention systems, and VPNs.